From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Abstract

 \section{Abstract}

-Anonymization is widely treated as a practical safeguard: once explicit identifiers are removed, linking records back to specific individuals is assumed to become substantially more difficult.
-Historically, this difficulty did not arise because re-identification was impossible, but because it was costly, often requiring domain expertise, tailored algorithms, and labor-intensive manual corroboration.
-We study a growing privacy risk: LLM-based agents may weaken this practical barrier.
-If an agent can combine scattered, individually non-identifying cues with publicly available information to reconstruct specific identities, then anonymized records may become linkable without bespoke engineering.
-Such linkage can emerge not only under explicit re-identification requests, but also while the agent is performing otherwise benign tasks.
-This challenges a long-standing assumption underlying anonymization: that meaningful identity linkage requires specialized effort.
-To study this phenomenon systematically, we evaluate identity reconstruction across three settings.
-First, we revisit classical linkage scenarios (Netflix and AOL) to test whether modern agents can reproduce core linkage behaviors without bespoke engineering.
-Second, we introduce \emph{InferLink}, a controlled benchmark that varies task framing, shared cues, and attacker knowledge.
-Third, we examine modern text-rich artifacts to assess whether similar risks arise in realistic contemporary settings.
-In the Netflix Prize deanonymization setting, agents reconstruct 792 out of 1{,}000 identities (79.2\%), compared to 56.0\% for a classical matching baseline.
-In \emph{InferLink}, agents identify the correct individual even when no re-identification is explicitly requested, with success rates rising sharply under explicit prompts.
-In contemporary text-rich traces, agents resolve anonymized profiles to real-world individuals by corroborating contextual cues with public evidence.
-Taken together, these results suggest that identity inference---not only information disclosure---should be treated as a first-class privacy risk in agentic systems.
-Privacy evaluations should therefore measure not only what information is accessed or revealed, but also what identities can be inferred.
+Anonymization is often assumed to protect privacy once explicit identifiers are removed, because re-identification has historically required specialized expertise, tailored algorithms, and manual corroboration.
+We show that LLM-based agents weaken this barrier: by combining scattered, individually non-identifying cues with public evidence, they reconstruct real-world identities, sometimes even during benign tasks.
+We evaluate this risk across three settings---classical linkage incidents, a controlled benchmark (\emph{InferLink}) that varies fingerprint type, task framing, and attacker knowledge, and open-ended human--AI interaction traces.
+In the sparsest regime of the Netflix Prize deanonymization setting, agents reconstruct 79.2\% of identities, against 56.0\% for a classical matching baseline; on \emph{InferLink}, they link individuals even without an explicit re-identification request, and more often once one is given.
+In redacted human--AI interaction traces, agents further resolve anonymized profiles to specific individuals by corroborating contextual cues with public evidence.
+These findings suggest that privacy evaluations for agentic systems should measure not only what information is accessed or disclosed, but also what identities can be inferred.